Category Filter

 Short Bowel Syndrome

 Short bowel syndrome is a condition in which the absorbing surface of the small intestine is inadequate due to extensive disease or surgical removal of a large portion of the small intestine.
 The spectrum of clinical disease is widely variable from only single micronutrient malabsorption to complete intestinal failure, defined as the reduction of gut function below the minimum necessary for the absorption of macronutrients and/or water and electrolytes.
 In adults, etiologies of short bowel syndrome include ischemia, trauma, volvulus, and tumors.
 In children, gastroschisis, volvulus, necrotizing enterocolitis, and congenital atresia are predominant causes.
-Although the actual prevalence of short bowel syndrome is not clear primarily due to under-reporting and a lack of reliable patient databases, its prevalence is estimated to be 30 cases per million in the U.S.
+Although the actual prevalence of short bowel syndrome is not clear primarily due to under-reporting and a lack of reliable individual databases, its prevalence is estimated to be 30 cases per million in the U.S.

 Treatment